Cuban meals, family and memories..

 Today as a result, I am a strong, imperfect but joyous woman that enjoys making music with her beloved husband inspired by those old records.
 I love cooking using the spices and techniques inspired by my ancestors.
 Lastly, I regularly enjoy an ice cold beer or glass of wine with my husband on sporadic evenings with no regrets.
 I believe our past carves us into who we will be in the future.
 I say, “take in the good, move past the bad, keep those old memories close to your heart and try to be a good person”.

-When I realized that the best things aren’t necessarily the ones we pay for, that is the moment my food began to taste differently.
-I started to appreciate the person that served me, the chef that prepared the meal, the assistants that helped put it together, the food suppliers, and especially our cherished farmers.
-I pray my children will grow to be passionate about food and it’s beautiful complexities and pass on this knowledge forward.
+I pray my children will grow to be passionate about food with its beautiful complexities and pass on this knowledge forward.
 Food is more than nutrition, it is a way of life.
-It is a way to connect with the earth and it’s precious inhabitants.
-Love and Light to all!
+It is a way to connect with the earth and its precious inhabitants.